DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-assessment-feedback-and-questioning/summer-week-3-mentor-materials.md

 ##### Decision this will support:
 I want to know whether pupils have grasped the concept so I can move on or whether I need to reteach it.

-The ECT should select one misconception from their list and decide how they are going to check pupils’ understanding of this.
+The ECT should select one misconception from their list and decide how they are going to check pupils' understanding of this.
 Together with the mentor they should plan the assessment.

 ### In class tasks and questioning to enable identification of knowledge gaps and misconceptions (15 minutes)

-Together, look back at the ECT’s list of potential misconceptions from an upcoming topic.
+Together, look back at the ECT's list of potential misconceptions from an upcoming topic.
 Select a different one to the previous activity.

-Together, draft two hinge questions that can be used to check for understanding and to identify pupils’ misconceptions and knowledge gaps.
+Together, draft two hinge questions that can be used to check for understanding and to identify pupils' misconceptions and knowledge gaps.
 Remember, answers should:

 - Allow you to make inferences about pupils learning
 - Focus on key learning